 Low-Buoy operation is controlled by a valve located on the lateral console.
 The valve can be switched to either LOW-BUOY or NORMAL positions.
 A warning light on the dashboard will indicate that the coach is being lowered.
+The warning light starts flashing if the coach speed exceeds 12 mph (20 km/h) when lowered.
 Refer to "CONTROLS & INSTRUMENTS" chapter.